NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Flags cleaned up to better match the animation
 - RB(A)
     - Transition can happen until the frame before Shino touches the ground
-    - Has less backward and upwards momentum
+    - Has less upwards momentum
+    - Hits 5 times
 - RA replaced with a set distance teleport

 ### Kiba